SpaceX set to launch its first "block 5" Falcon 9 rocket

 Along with helping SpaceX streamline launch operations, the block 5 booster eventually will be used to launch astronauts to the International Space Station as well as high-priority national security payloads for the Pentagon.
 The block 5 upgrades are designed to meet the stringent safety requirements for such missions.

-Following a first stage engine test firing last week, the revamped booster's first flight is targeted for liftoff from historic pad 39A at the Kennedy Space Center at 4:42 p.m.
-EDT (GMT-4) Thursday.
+Following a first stage engine test firing last week, the revamped booster's first flight is targeted for liftoff from historic pad 39A at the Kennedy Space Center at 5:47 p.m.
+EDT (GMT-4) Thursday, after slipping from the original time of 4:12 p.m.
+The launch window closes at 6:22 p.m.
+EDT.
 Forecasters are predicting an 80 percent chance of acceptable weather.

 The goal of the flight is to launch the Bangabandhu 1 communications satellite, built by Thales Alenia Space in France to provide Ku-band and C-band television and data services across Bangladesh.
 Once in orbit and checked out by Thales, the satellite will be operated by the Bangladesh Telecommunication Regulatory Commission.